 However, almost half of sales pros say that prospecting is the hardest part of their job.
-More difficult than gathering contact information on new leads or even upselling to existing paying customers.
+More complex than gathering contact information on new leads for sales or even upselling to existing paying customers.

 Why?
 Time management.

-Sales representatives are tasked with speaking to people at different stages of the sales funnel.
+Sales representatives speak to people at different stages of the sales funnel.
 Whether by emailing them, making outbound calls, or arranging face-to-face meetings with potential buyers.